AntonC9018/Dungeon-Hopper-Docs/docs/decorators.md

 Decorators are used extensively throughout the project.
 They act pretty much like individual components that are used to augment your entity **classes**.
 They are **not dynamic**, that is, they *cannot* be added on already instantiated objects.
 Nevertheless, the chains they add *are* dynamic and can be modified at any time.

-### Some new terminology on methods:
+### Method name conventions

 1. `be<Something>` methods refer to applying that something on the entity after a series of checks that are able to interfere with that, not allowing the effects.
 For example, `beAttacked` does the attack after going through a series of handlers, e.g. blocking some of the damage, or stopping the event from propagating completely, e.g. by being invincible.
-2. `do<Something>` methods refer to applying the action on a previously unknown object.
-For example, `doAttack` method on `World` calculates which entity is going to be targeted and calls `beAttacked` on those entities.
-3. `apply<Something>` methods refer to those methods which call `do<Something>` on `World`.
-4. `execute<Something>` is the same as the first one, except it is that object that does the action, that is, it is not the subject of the action.
+2. `execute<Something>` is the same as the first one, except it is that object that does the action, that is, it is not the subject of the action.
 Foe example, `executeAttack` would make the entity try to do an attack.

 ### How to use the decorators